clinicaltrial-upr2540/clinicaltrialvis/importer/README.md

 `python3 database_setup.py`

 This is a long process—**four to eight hours**.
-In the event that it fails, it is safe to re-run the script—it will only attempt to import data sources that have no already completed successfully.
+In the event that it fails, it is safe to re-run the script—it will only attempt to import data sources that have not already completed successfully.
 After it is complete, the script will print a command to start to start the [ChemDataExplorer application](https://hub.docker.com/repository/docker/chemdataexplorer/chemdataexplorer).